 These days, simplicity is the hallmark of technological innovations.
-Although they perform very complex tasks in an even complex manner, digital technologies should be easy to operate.
+Although they perform very complex tasks, digital technologies should be easy to operate.
 Therefore, if on the survey customers respond that they are having a hard time using these tools, their needs should be properly addressed.

 Benefits of carrying out Customer Satisfaction Surveys

 The importance of the various kinds of customer satisfaction surveys stated above can’t be overemphasized.
 Producers and business organizations who care about customer experience and product sustainability execute these surveys frequently and when the need arises.
 Let’s see some general benefits of these surveys;